FatherCthulhu/open_science/README.md

 HYPOTHESIS 3: COVID-19 may acts as a period in time where there is a change in institutional policies and practices with regards to the collection of institutional debts.

-I hypothesize the above pattern because differences in governance of instituitions can be exacerbated during moments of crisis due to the different positions and networks that governing leaders are embedded in at moments of crisis for institutions (???????)
+I hypothesize the above pattern because differences in governance of instituitions can be exacerbated during moments of crisis due to the different positions and networks that governing leaders are embedded in at moments of crisis for institutions (Lara-Millán 2021).

 ## Design Plan